xot/ElectraOne/DOCUMENTATION.md

 | 126 | -
 | 127 | -

+Note that EQ Out i is mapped as a 7bit controller due to space constraints.

 Legend:
 - The number after a parameter name is the track  offset (relative to the first track being controlled).